AmadeusITGroup/cloud-cost-allocation/README.md

 ## Model principles and considerations

-1. The model relies solely on tags in order to work transparently for all cloud providers
+1. The model relies solely on cloud resource tags in order to work transparently for all cloud providers
-    * Use policies to propagate tags from containers (GCP projects, Azure Subscriptions, ...) to individual resources if required
+    * Note that policies can be used to propagate tags from cloud provider containers (GCP Projects, Azure Subscriptions or Resource Groups, ...) to individual resources if required
 2. On top of that, the model uses cost allocation data provided by the service owners
     * If a service owner provides no cost allocation data, the service becomes a leaf in the hierarchy and thus owns all costs allocated along the chain
-    * Default (static) cost allocation data can be provided if required
-    * Cost allocation is based on keys: the cost of a service is split and dispatched proportionally to cost allocation keys
+    * Cost allocation data is based on keys: the cost of a service is split and dispatched proportionally to cost allocation keys
     * Ideally, all cloud costs should be allocated to products.
 This means every service owner should provide cost allocation data to allocate the service cost to consumer services and/or products
-3. Services, products and north star metrics are discovered and linked through tags and the cost allocation data
+3. Services, products and meters are discovered and linked through tags and through cost allocation data
-    * Product and service names are case-insensitive to avoid mistakes
     * It is strongly recommended to use policies or other means to cross-check these names against the relevant product and service catalogs
-4. The pivot of the cost allocation is the *Instance*
+4. The pivot of the cost allocation is the *Instance*: service cost allocation data is per instance
-    * Service owners should keep track of their instances to be in position to generate cost allocation data for each of them
+    * Service owners should design carefully service instances, in order to be able to generate cost allocation data for each of them
-        * Naming conventions are strongly recommended
+    * Naming conventions are recommended to reflect the design of service instance, and possibly to provide some information about every service instance
-    * All other dimensions (e.g. environment) do not structure the cost allocation but rather provide commonly used dimensions for cost reporting
+    * All other dimensions (e.g. environment) are not structuring for the cost allocation between instances, but they provide commonly used dimensions for cost reporting
-5. Both products and services have should define their North Star Metrics (NSMs)
+5. Both products and services have their meters
-    * North Star Metrics of services drive the cost allocation to their consuming services
+    * Product meters are defined by product owners (or mangers), while service meters are defined by service owners
+    * A product meter measures the business volume served by the product
+    * Product meters are used to monitor cost efficiency at product level, to perform cloud cost forecast in budget activities, to optimize pricing, and more generally to take data-driven business decisions
+    * A service meter measures the usage of a provider service by consumer services and products, and so it must be reflected in cost allocation keys
-    * In addition, they are useful to monitor cost efficiency, perform forecast & simulate and track the benefit of optimizations
+    * Service meters are used to monitor cost efficiency, to detect drifts, to track the benefit of cloud cost optimizations, and more generally to serve as KPIs for service cloud costs
-    * They should be defined by the service owner and scale more or less proportionally to the service costs
-    * Product NSMs should be a functional measure of the value delivered by a given product
-    * Thus, they are key inputs to measure product profitability, do forecasts and to take business decisions
-    * They should be defined by the respective Product Manager
-    * A given product or service can have more than one North Star Metric
+    * A given product or service can have more than one meter
-        * Example 1: Container service
+        * Example 1: container service
-            * A North Star Metric of a container service could be the combination of container CPU request and container Memory request
+            * A meter of a container service could be the combination of container CPU request and container Memory request
             * In this case the Cost Allocation Keys be computed out of the two metrics
-        * Example 2: Shared data lake
+        * Example 2: shared data lake
             * Here the cost driver could be the amount of data being stored
             * Since this volume is hard to predict and optimize, this could be further broken down into the daily volume stored + the retention time
 6. Cost items are tagged
-    * Cost item tags are the join between the cloud resource tags and the consumer tags in cost allocation data
+    * Cost item tags comes from cloud resource tags and from provider services
     * Note that *Dimensions* can be seen conceptually as specific *tags* that have been promoted as first-class citizens in the model for cost reporting
     * The *ProviderTagSelector* field in cost allocation data enables a finer grained cost selection and allocation along additional axis (e.g. customer)
-7. A Cost Allocation Item can allocate cost both to a service and to a product
+7. A cost allocation key can allocate cost both to a service and to a product
-    * Service cost allocation and product cost allocation work in parallel
+    * Service cost allocation and product cost allocation actually work in parallel
         * The test `test2` illustrates how these cost allocation flows work together
-    * Service cost allocation basically propagates costs through Cost Allocation Keys
+    * Service cost allocation basically propagates costs through cost allocation keys
-    * The cost of a service is the sum of
+    * The cost of a service is the sum of the costs of cloud resources it uses directly and of the cost shares of the other services it consumes
+    * Contrary to this, only the following costs are assigned to products from each service
         * The costs of cloud resources it uses directly and
-        * Of the cost shares of the other services it consumes
-        * => Total cost of ownership
-    * Contrary this, only the following costs are assigned to products from each service
-        * The costs of cloud resources it uses directly and
-        * Any costs of consumed services that did not report their costs to products
+        * Any costs from consumed services that did not report their costs to products
     * This ensures that there is no double counting of costs at product level
     * Assuming that all cloud resources are properly tagged and that services eventually allocate all their costs to products, then the costs of all cloud resources must be equal to the cost of all products
         * Similarly, the costs of a product that exclusively uses a single service would be equal to the total cost of that service
 8. On-demand costs and amortized costs are supported in parallel by the model
+    * Reporting the two is useful to investigate whether cost variations come from reservation management or something else
-    * Reporting the two can be useful for service owners and product managers alike to see the savings made thanks to the reservation purchases
+    * Reporting the two is also useful for service owners and product managers alike to see the savings made thanks to the reservation purchases
     * Reservation savings = On-demand costs - amortized costs
 9. Cycles in the cost allocation can be broken by providing a *service precedence list*
     * Example: A monitoring system *M* running on top of a container service *C* is also used by the container service itself